 Taj Mahal trip cost - $100.

-The program cost includes all meals but excludes the entrance fee for all monuments.
+Note: The program cost includes all meals but excludes the entrance fee for all monuments.
+Volunteers should keep $55-60 handy as the monuments entry fee.

 Note: You will be required to pay USD 225 / GBP 185 / AUD 320 / EUR 220 as an Application Deposit which is part of the program fees mentioned above, at the time of application to confirm your spot.